fabiankaegy/wp-admin-redesign-exploration/requirenments/inputs-reskin.md

 ### Visual system alignment

-- Large inputs: 40px height, 8px/12px horizontal padding.
+- Default inputs: 40px height (aligned with Gutenberg's next-default-40px), 12px horizontal padding.
-- Medium inputs: 32px height, 4px padding.
+- Compact inputs: 32px height for space-constrained contexts, 8px padding.
 - Border radius: 2px for all inputs.
+- Use `min-height` + `line-height` for sizing (not fixed `height`) to support browser zoom.
 - Use Sass tokens for all values.

 ### States